Belisarius: Carthage and Tricamarum

 After this victory, Belisarius marched on Carthage.
 He arrived at nightfall.
 He then camped outside the city as he was afraid of a Vandal ambush in its streets and of his troops sacking the city under the cover of darkness.
 When Calonymus heard of the victory, he used part of his fleet to rob a number of merchants.
 Belisarius ordered him to give everything back, even though Calonymus secretly managed to keep it.
 The Vandals hiding in Carthage and the surrounding area were gathered in Carthage by Belisarius, who guaranteed their safety.
 When Tzazo, the Vandal commander fighting the rebellion on Sardinia, sent a message of his victory to Carthage, the messenger was captured, providing Belisarius with intelligence on the strategic situation.
 Belisarius also had Carthage's wall repaired.
 The news of the capture of Carthage had reached Iberia by then, and its king refused to make an alliance with the envoy Gelimer had sent earlier.
 Due to Belisarius' benevolence, many cities of Africa changed sides, so it became impossible for Gelimer to fight a protracted campaign.
 Before making his next move, Gelimer had received reinforcements under Tzazo and tried to convince some of Belisarius' forces to desert.
 Belisarius prevented their desertion, but for example, the Huns would not take part in the battle until after the winner had been practically decided.
 When a Carthaginian civilian was caught working for the Vandals, Belisarius had him publicly executed.

 Later a second battle was fought at Tricamarum.
 In this battle, Belisarius played only an advisory role to John the Armenian as he arrived at the battlefield later on.
 After winning that battle, Belisarius sent John the Armenian to chase Gelimer.
 John was killed by accident and Gelimer managed to escape to Medeus, a town on Mount Papua (probably part of Mount Aurasius) The 400 Heruls under Pharis were to besiege it.
 Gelimer's treasure failed to depart and was captured and the king of the Visigoths, Theudis, refused an alliance with Gelimer.
 After a failed assault in which Pharis lost 110 men, Gelimer surrendered.
-Meanwhile, Belisarius himself had been reorganizing the captured territory and had sent Cyril on a mission to capture Sardinia which would capture that island, and later also Corsica.
+Meanwhile, Belisarius himself had been reorganising the captured territory and had sent Cyril on a mission to capture Sardinia which would capture that island, and later also Corsica.
 The effort to locate and gather Vandal soldiers was still going on; in this way, the class on which the entire Vandal military and political systems were based could be wholly deported to the east and Vandal power forever broken.
 Jealous subordinates now contacted Justinian and claimed Belisarius wanted to rebel.
 Belisarius was presented with a choice by Justinian: he could either continue governing the new territory as its official governor or return to Constantinople and get a triumph.
 If he wanted to rebel he was sure to choose the governorship, but instead he chose the triumph, convincing Justinian of his loyalty once again.
 The entire war was over before the end of 534.

 While east, Belisarius was not only awarded a triumph but also made consul.